 Anna is an artist who enjoys collecting and repurposing old objects to turn into special things.

 If you are looking for a weekend project that is worthwhile and interesting, why not try your hand at a vertical garden?
-Not only will it change the look of your area, but it is also a great solution to wanting lots of plants but having a small space to work with.
+Not only will it change the look of your area, but it is also a great solution to wanting lots of plants when you only have a small space to work with.

 Here are a few ideas that might suit your space and style.